jfmengels/lodash-fp-docs/README.md

-# lodash fp doc generator
+# `lodash/fp` doc generator

-This project aims to generate proper docs for `lodash`'s functional programming flavor, aka `lodash/fp`.
+This project aims to generate proper docs for `Lodash`'s functional programming flavor, aka `lodash/fp`.
 The end goal would be generate a doc similar to the [official documentation](https://lodash.com/docs).
+The result can be found **[HERE](https://gist.github.com/jfmengels/6b973b69c491375117dc)**.

 ## Why